matn7/CS-Notes/src/main/java/mutithreading/concurrency_and_parallelism/README.md

 - The 'Clojure approach': make most data structures immutable and thereby thread-safe; a few exceptions to the rule (in Clojure, the 'reference' types):
     - The challenge now becomes efficiency: for example, an immutable list must be copied on every update.
-- Multiplexing API-level Runnable objects onto s system-managed thread pool (Java ExecutorService, Go goroutine).
+- Multiplexing API-level Runnable objects onto a system-managed thread pool (Java ExecutorService, Go goroutine).

 ***